Tjt21/Network-Enumeration-Scripts/README.md

 **Examples:**

-Gathers only the hostnames of found hosts
+This command gathers only the hostnames of found hosts.

 `.\DNS-Mapper.ps1 -NetworkCIDR 10.32.0.0/24 -SleepTime 50 -FoundRecordsOnly $true | ForEach-Object { $_.Split(",")[1] }`